next-boost/next-boost/README.md

 And here's an example [`.next-boost.sample.js`](https://github.com/rjyo/next-boost/blob/master/.next-boost.sample.js) in the repo.

-By default, all URLs will be cached, you can change the rules programmatically or by using the `.next-boost.js` config file:
+By default, all URLs will be cached under the default rule `.*`.
+You can change the rules programmatically or by `.next-boost.js`:

 ```javascript
 module.exports = {